so1omon563/terraform-aws-ami-snapshot-kms-arn/README.md

 Examples for use can be found under the [examples](https://github.com/so1omon563/terraform-aws-aws-ami-snapshot-kms-arn/tree/main/examples) directory.

+**Technical Requirements:**

+Note that this module uses an `external` resource to do the lookup on an AMI.
+This is because the Terraform doesn't allow direct lookup by AMI id alone.

+In order to use this module, you must have `awscli`(v2+) and `jq` installed.
+Installation instructions for both are outside of the scope of this README.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 Auto-generated technical documentation is created using [`terraform-docs`](https://terraform-docs.io/)